Famous Historical Drug Users and Addicts

 Cocaine was talked about in medical circles as a new, cure-all wonder drug and Freud was one of its earliest advocates, writing a scientific paper extolling its virtues, particularly as a pain killer and anti-depressant, setting up medical experiments, distributing it among friends and no doubt getting himself invited to every party in Vienna.
 However, when its side-effects began to be discovered, he stopped advocating its use publicly, though still used it extensively for 12 years until mysteriously stopping the day after his father's funeral in 1896.

-Freud, a prominent Jewish figure, underestimated the threat of Nazism and only just managed to get out of Austria after the Anschluss of 1938, settling in London where he died a year later aged 83.
+A prominent Jewish figure, Freud underestimated the threat of Nazism and only just managed to get out of Austria after the Anschluss of 1938, settling in London where he died a year later aged 83.

 Charles Dickens, Opium